 If one has left this entire system to itself for an hour, one would say that the cat still lives if meanwhile no atom has decayed.
 The psi-function of the entire system would express this by having in it the living and dead cat (pardon the expression) mixed or smeared out in equal parts.Erwin Schrödinger

-Simply put, Schrödinger’s Cat demonstrates how two contradictory situations can be simultaneously true.
+Simply put, Schrödinger’s Cat demonstrates how two contradictory situations can simultaneously be true.
 The cat can be considered both, dead and alive.
 Has the deadly mechanism already been triggered?
 Or are we waiting for Godot?
 We can’t know until we open the apparatus to check on the poor kitty.

 The experiment also highlights how the mechanics of an invisible micro-cosmos can be made visible by observing the outcome of a macro experiment.
 In other words, it turns the abstract notion of a decaying atom into a vivid picture of a possibly deceased cat.

 Mind you, this is a thought experiment of quantum mechanics.
 No cats were harmed.
-There are plenty of mind-bending interpretations that exceed my abilities to explain.
+There are plenty of mind-bending interpretations that exceed my ability to explain.
 Though, Schrödinger’s Cat has been widely referenced in popular culture.
 Outside of physics, they often come down to a simplified life lesson: Until we’ve observed the outcome of a decision, it can be considered a good call, a poor one, or both.

 Encore: Grandfather’s Axe Paradox

 Suppose you inherited your grandfather’s axe.
 It’s a beautiful piece of workmanship with a wooden handle and an axe head.
-Unfortunately, the handle is soon rotting away so you need to replace it.
+Unfortunately, the handle is soon rotting away, so you need to replace it.
 As the years go by, the elements also affect the axe head, which you’ll eventually replace as well.
 Here’s the question: Given that both, the head and handle are now replaced, is it still your grandfather’s axe?

 Grandfather’s axe is a simpler variation of the famous Ship of Theseus paradox of identity.
 The mythical king’s ship consists of many planks that are replaced over time.
 Both paradoxical examples bring up the question that things are nothing more than a sum of all their parts.
 By extension, the paradoxes raise the same question about our own identity and its inevitable change over time.
 Given how different we are at the age of 40 compared to when we were born, who are we really?